A Practical Guide for Women Who Feel Stuck

 Remember, everyone’s timeline is different.
 Some days you’ll leap forward, other days you’ll crawl.
 Both are progress.

-If you want to change your life, your habits are the secret sauce.
+If you want to change your life, your habits are the structure your future self will stand on.
 Here’s a cheat sheet:

 Habits to Start